-How to Schedule Audit Reports to Keep Older Data:
+How to Schedule Audit Reports:

 With basic Office 365 licensing, you can only retrieve audit logs for the last 90 days.
 To get audit data for more than 90 days, you will require an advanced auditing license such as E5, A5, G5, etc. Few months back, admins could retrieve audit data for one year for all the license types.
 We are not sure whether it’s a Microsoft feature or a bug.
 Still, it works in a few tenants (luckily, mine is one of them!).
 You can check for your tenant too.

 If it’s not work in your tenant, you can schedule the PowerShell scripts to run periodically to keep older data.
 All our scripts are scheduler-friendly, which helps to store the audit data for more than 90 days.

 Keep Office 365 Audit Log for a Longer Period with AdminDroid:

 Office 365 audit logs generate a large amount of audit data, which can be difficult to analyze manually and time-consuming process.
 This is where an auditing tool comes in.
 AdminDroid offers an Office 365 auditing tool that simplifies the auditing process and provides you with valuable insights into your organization’s activities.

 AdminDroid provides 800+ auditing reports on various Office 365 services which include,